mimiyin/sense-me-move-me/README.md

   - Direct movement by dividing space or defining space through geometry.
   - Direct movement by creating a terrain.
   - Use movement to define space and terrains.

-## Weeks 9-10: Rhythm

-- What is the difference between timing and pacing?
-- Setting a tempo and the element of surprise.
-- Building polyrhythms.

 ## Weeks 10-11: Project Development

 ## Showing: Week 12